Howard Cannon (author): Career

 Cannon's restaurant career began with a dishwashing position as a teenager from which he worked his way up through various jobs in the restaurant industry until he started his own business.

 In 1987, Cannon opened Restaurant Consultants of America, a private consulting firm and expert witness practice.
 He has spoken at restaurant industry events, culinary institutes, corporate events, universities, and high schools as an expert on the restaurant industry.

 Cannon authored The Complete Idiot's Guide to Starting Your Own Restaurant, which was published by Alpha Books in 2001.
 That year he founded the Restaurant Operations Institute, a company that provides advice and services to independent restaurants.

 Stretch Yourself – Getting Promoted was authored by Cannon and published in 2003 by Pearson Books.
 A second edition of his guidebook, The Complete Idiot's Guide to Starting a Restaurant, was published by Alpha Books in 2005.

 Cannon is CEO of the firm Restaurant Expert Witness in Alabama, whose members testify and provide reports about food-related legal matters.
 In 2014, Cannon was called to testify in a court case as an expert on state restaurant law.

-Cannon's most recent book, Restaurant OSHA Safety and Security: The Book of Restaurant Industry Standards & Best Practices was published in 2016.
+Cannon went on to literally write the book of OSHA standards in the Restaurant industry with his book Restaurant OSHA Safety and Security: The Book of Restaurant Industry Standards & Best Practices which was published in 2016.

+Cannon’s most recent release, Restaurant Ridiculous: Slip and Fall Personal Injury Lawsuits (2025) reveals what makes restaurant slip and falls different from any other industry, the scientific formula for risk, the four biggest restaurant slip and fall hazards, the secret sauce behind restaurant slip and falls, the steps to create a culture of safety, and much more.